-Deas Cove, Thompson Sound
+Deas Cove, Te Awa-o-Tū/Thompson Sound

-Deas Cove, Thompson Sound
+Deas Cove, Te Awa-o-Tū/Thompson Sound

 In strong northerly and westerly conditions, gusts of wind will come from the western shore.
 This is not a suitable anchorage in south-easterly conditions (refer to Neck Cove).
 There is a line coming from the shore, which is attached to a mooring in the water on the eastern side.
 Tie to the attached floating line.